rostools/r3/CONTRIBUTING.md

 ## Bigger changes

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
-If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
+If you've found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).

 ### Pull request process

 *   Fork the package and clone onto your computer.
 If you haven't done this before, we recommend using `usethis::create_from_github("", fork = TRUE)`.

-*   Install all development dependences with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
+*   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
     If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
 *   Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.